LeetLLM

 2. A new inference request ends at an assistant-start cue.

-3. A already contains the beginning of an assistant answer and asks the model to continue it.
+3. A prefill already contains the beginning of an assistant answer and asks the model to continue it.

 The last two modes aren't the same.
 Starting a new assistant turn and continuing an existing assistant message should never happen at once.